DIY Repairing Small Wall Holes

-This page contains instructions for repairing small holes in drywall or plaster walls including a couple of different methods depending on the cause and location of the damage.
+This page contains instructions for repairing small holes in drywall or plaster walls.
+A couple of different methods are included, depending on the cause and location of the hole.
+Check these links for some other methods to repair larger holes in walls and ceilings.

 If the wall damage is due to water or there's any other contamination present, seal the surface around the hole with a primer-sealer and let it dry for about an hour before proceeding with the repair process.
 Bubbling may develop in the finished repair if contamination inhibits bonding between the existing surface and the new drywall patch and joint compound, sealing the surface will prevent this problem.